Steps to Establish a Scholarship

 can reach the student(s) that you feel are most critical to reach.

-You will participate in determining your scholarship criteria using a checklist
+You will participate in determining your scholarship criteria using a checklist of options available.

 Criteria may include: